AndrewJBateman/angular-tailwind-unsplash/README.md

 * Add API key to the `environments.ts` file
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 * `npm run dev:ssr` to render app on local express server (SSR)
-* `npm run build:ssr` to create build file with SSR, then add defer to styles file in `index.html`
+* `npm run build:ssr` to create build file with SSR
 * `npm run serve:ssr` to run SSR build file
 * `npm run prerender` to create prerendered build file
 * Run `npm run build` for a production build with CSS purging.